 Ludicrous Gibs: Pipe bombs, the M60 and explosive ammo produce this from common infected in 2.

 The "Gib Fest" mutation amps it up to extremes by only having weapons that cause this.
 Namely, the M60.
 With a Magnum for when you're incapacitated or when you want a little more precision.
+The AWP produces the same results as a single M60 bullet.

 Rare Guns: The Desert "Cobra", SPAS-12 and SCAR-L in Left 4 Dead 2.
 The starting pistol, a SIG Sauer P220, is also stated in the commentary to be extensively customizednote overall a P220 with the barrel and slide of the compact P228, and a custom two-tone finish, as is the Glock.